KeepZen/mutex.js/ReadMe.md

 Return a symbol or null.

 For a locked `mutex`, if you lock it again, you code will be blocked.
-Sometime maybe you just want to have a try but if fail do not want be blocked, now you can use `mutext.try_lock()` to do that.
+Sometime maybe you just want to have a try but do not want be blocked if fail, `mutext.try_lock()` is for this.

-`try_lock` return a symbol as the key if the try success.
-After you done your work, you should  unlock the `mutex` with the key, as `mutext.unlock(key)`.
+`try_lock` return a symbol as the key if success.
+After you done your work, you should unlock the `mutex` with this key, such as `mutext.unlock(key)`.

 If `try_lock` return `null` implicit the mutex have be locked by other.

-If do not have the `key`, nobody can unlock the mutex, so you do not need to care unintended `unlock`.

 ## `unlock(key)`
 After you done your work, you must unlock the `mutex` with the `key` which get from the `lock` or `try_lock`.